divergentti/palindrome_game/README.md

 ## Motivation

-The inspiration for this project stems from my previous work on a Finnish palindrome generator (divergentti/palindrome_generator), where I explored the challenges of programmatically generating palindromes in Finnish.
+The inspiration for this project stems from my previous work on a Finnish palindrome generator ([divergentti/palindrome_generator](https://github.com/divergentti/palindrome_generator)), where I explored the challenges of programmatically generating palindromes in Finnish.
 Palindromes are fascinating because they require strict symmetry—a word or phrase must read the same forwards and backwards—which poses a unique challenge for computational approaches like machine learning (ML).
 In the Finnish version, I learned that while ML models (e.g., LSTM) excel at recognizing patterns and probabilities, they struggle with the structural symmetry required for palindromes.
 This led me to develop a hybrid approach combining logical verification with word suggestion mechanisms, which I adapted and scaled for English in this project.

 The English version aims to make palindrome generation and gameplay accessible to a broader audience while improving the user interface and adding interactive features like real-time feedback and visualization.

 ## Project Overview

 The Palindrome Game allows users to input phrases and check if they form palindromes.
 The application provides real-time feedback, scores the palindromes based on length and "sense" (semantic validity), and visualizes the distribution of palindrome lengths.
-Over 31,000 palindromes were pre-generated using the `initializer.py` script, which processes English words from various sources (verbs, nouns, adjectives, and books from Project Gutenberg) to create a rich dataset for the game.
+Over 31,000 palindromes were pre-generated using the `initializer.py` script (located in the `initializer/` directory), which processes English words from various sources (verbs, nouns, adjectives, and books from Project Gutenberg) to create a rich dataset for the game.
+The resulting `palindromes.json` file is stored in the root directory and used by the game at runtime.
 The game is built using PyQt6 for the GUI and integrates Matplotlib for visualization.

 ## Features